huangyh09/briekit/README.rst

 ------------

-The purpose of move some utility functions from BRIE_ main package into this tool kit is that brie-event is only supported by Python 2 (see issue_).
+The purpose of move some utility functions from BRIE_ main package into this tool kit is that ``brie-event`` is only supported by Python 2 (see issue_).
-Therefore, we keep a few pre-processing tool into this package and focus BRIE main package on splicing quantification and analysis.
+Therefore, we keep a few pre-processing tools into this package and  BRIE main package can focus on splicing quantification and downstream analysis.

 **Therefore, use BRIE-kit in Python 2 environment only for full fucntions.**